SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions-exam-problems.md

 #### Processing The Input Data

 **First**, we have to read the input data to solve the problem.
-The code bellow is blurred on purpose and it should be written by the reader:
+The code below is blurred on purpose and it should be written by the reader:

 ![](/assets/chapter-3-2-images/05.Firm-01.png)